Let’s make the world a better place together. Support me on Patreon.

 My name is Dan Scalise.
 I was a Senior Software Engineer at Amazon until I decided I wanted to make games that make the world a better place.
-I recently set out on my first project to allow people to have fun growing a virtual animal shelter while their contributions help animal shelters in real life.
+I recently set out on my first project to allow people to have fun growing a virtual animal shelter while their contributions help save animals in the real world.
 I’m extremely excited to launch the first of several games I have to change the world and transform lives.

 Video Games have been a passion of mine since I first played Donkey Kong Country when I was five.
 As a kid, I loved thinking about how I would change my favorite games.
 I remember times when I was supposed to be reading in class but was instead daydreaming of levels or bosses I would like to see in games like Donkey Kong 64.
 My endless imagination continues to this day.
 Now, I dream of creating games that share my emotions and experiences for others to learn and grow.